thebarbican19/BatteryBoi/README.md

 **Q.** Can I revert back to the old MacOS Battery Indicator?<br>
 **A.** Yes!
 Go to **System Preferences** > **Control Center** > **Battery** > **Show in Menu Bar** and toggle it on.
 <br><br>
+**Q.** Is there support for other devices?<br>
+**A.** Not yet, but the main feature in the pipeline is battery notifications and display information for all Bluetooth Device that provide battery information.

 <br><br><br>